Central Avenue Line (Maryland)

-The Central Avenue Line, designated Route C21, C22, C26, C27, C29, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Addison Road station (C21, C22, C27, C29) or Downtown Largo station (C26) of the Blue and Silver lines of the Washington Metro, and Bowie Park & Ride Lot (C26), Pointer Ridge (C21, C22, C27, C29), Collington Center (C21, C22 weekday peak hour trips), or Bowie State University (C29, Sat.
-Only).
-The line operates every 30–35 minutes during the weekday peak-hours only and 60 minutes at all other times at a combined frequency of 15–30 minutes.
-Trips roughly take 30 minutes (C27), 45 minutes (C22), 55 minutes (C21, C26, Sunday C29 trips) or 80 minutes (Saturday C29 trips).
+The Central Avenue Line, designated as Central Avenue–Bowie Line on Route P72, and Central Avenue–Trade Zone Line on Route P73, are bus routes operated by the Washington Metropolitan Area Transit Authority between Downtown Largo station of the Blue and Silver lines of the Washington Metro, and Bowie Park & Ride Lot (P72) or Collington Center (P73).
+The lines operate every 30 minutes during the weekday peak hours only and 60 minutes at all other times at a combined frequency of 15–30 minutes.
+Route P72 trips roughly takes 60 minutes to complete, while Route P73 trips take roughly 30 minutes to complete.